2024 Bass Fishing How To

 Also known as bucketmouth, this fish has a mouth that opens wide enough to swallow its own head.
 It will attempt to eat virtually anything it can catch and swallow.
-Growing to well over 20 pounds, it is much bigger than it's cousin the smallmouth bass.
+Growing to well over 20 pounds in ideal conditions, it is much bigger than it's cousin the smallmouth.

 Prefers rocky areas of clear to slightly stained water in depths from one foot to fifty feet, with or without current.
 Ideal water temperature: 58° to 72°

 Fishing for smallmouth bass